hrr47-sdc8-webber/similar-restaurants-service/README.md

 # Zigat.com similar restaurants module
 > This module shows similar restaurants to the one displayed on a page by category and neighborhood.
+It's rendered at the bottom of the page above the footer.

 ## Related Projects
   - https://github.com/FEC-7-Stevens/photo-carousel-service